George Fenneman: Residual income from announcing

+Other TV showcases

 The Dean Martin and Jerry Lewis Show

 Fenneman also announced the Dean Martin and Jerry Lewis Comedy Show, sponsored by Chesterfield cigarettes.
 Fenneman said Martin and Lewis would shower him with sheet music or cut off his tie while he was on camera selling cigarettes.
 On one episode, Fenneman spoofed himself.
 During a parody of You Bet Your Life, on the broadcast of October 14, 1952, "Groucho Martin" (Dean Martin) asks Fenneman to remind listeners about how "the other couple" is doing.
 Fenneman said "The sponsor and the sponsor's wife are way ahead with eighteen million dollars".

-Game show host
+Game shows

 Fenneman also hosted many game shows: in 1953, Your Claim To Fame, a panel quiz show sponsored by the Regal Amber Brewing Company of San Francisco, Anybody Can Play in 1958 with Dolores Reed, The Perfect Husband, Who In The World and Your Surprise Package in 1961.
 Fenneman hosted an un-aired pilot episode of Take My Advice, an NBC game show where a celebrity panel offered advice to contestants about how to handle personal problems.
 In 1966 he hosted two pilot episodes for Crossword, a game show that would be renamed The Cross-Wits in 1975 and aired with Jack Clark as host.